 Several athletics facilities are located on the Mooreland campus as well, including the Grover C. Jones Athletic Field, where football and lacrosse games often take place; the Jim Hickey Track used by our runners; Jacobs Gym, where junior varsity basketball and volleyball games are routine; and West Gym, where Cub sports practices and games take place.
 Another facility, the Seal Athletic Center, houses the School’s dance studio and weight training room, and is primarily used for varsity basketball games.
 Seal also serves as a space for large events, such as indoor pep rallies and the annual Richmond Area Independent Schools College Fair.
 Our students are also able to explore their athletic abilities on the Stephen P. Adamson, Jr. ’92 Ropes Course, which serves as an outdoor laboratory that combines curriculum, athletics and adventure, offering students the opportunity to strengthen their leadership, teamwork and problem solving skills in a unique outdoor environment.
 Robins Campus

 Collegiate’s Robins Campus is seven minutes west of our Mooreland Campus, and features 12 playing fields for athletic practices and games.
 They include:

 Collegiate School Aquatics Center

 - Sam Newell Field for baseball, with a "green monster," concession stand, picnic pavilion, press tower and seating for 200.

 - The Williams•Bollettieri Tennis Center, with 13 courts and tennis house.

 - The Saunders Center, which houses the Kathy Watkinson Ivins '73 Sports Performance Center and an indoor turf space for warm-ups.

-- The McDonald Soccer Complex, featuring a soccer field that will be named for Coach Charlie Blair upon his retirement.
+- The McDonald Soccer Complex, featuring a soccer field that was named for Coach Charlie Blair upon his retirement.